 Travel is supposed to be relaxing.
 It almost always is, but bad luck does happen.
 A trip to Indonesia has many activities and is packed with excitement.
 But you could suddenly be seized by cramps, vomiting, and diarrhea.
 Treatment means you would have to hop islands on a plane and return to Jakarta or Surabaya as soon as possible.
 A trip to Indonesia is not without perils.

-Alcohol poisoning happens often in Bali and Gili.
-Be careful that you keep your drink near to you, not allow anyone to get too close at the bar, and drink in moderation.
+Alcohol poisoning happens sometimes in Bali and Gili.
+Keep your drink close to you, and drink responsibly.

 Credit card fraud through skimming is common.
 Do not let your card out of sight while it is being swiped.
 Insist that the card be used in front of you.